If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in Little Havana.

 This Art-Deco-designed theater facade is one of the most iconic buildings in Miami, and certainly in Little Havana.

-It’s the host of the annual Miami Film Festival.
-And though it was privately owned for many years since its opening in 1926, it was purchased by Miami Dade College in 2002 after being closed since 1984.
+It's the host of the annual Miami Film Festival.
+And though it was privately owned for many years since its opening in 1926, it was purchased by Miami Dade College in 2002 after being closed in 1984.
 They breathed new life – and new generations – into the beautiful theater.

 It's a great place to see a movie or, at the very least, take photos outside.

 There is a parking lot behind the theater with hourly parking rates.

 A friend told us about Ramon Puig's Guayaberas store: a necessary stop for anyone visiting Little Havana.
 We trust and adore our friend, so we obliged and stopped in to find out what it was all about.